Skip to main content

 Frequently Asked Questions

-How quickly can you do chimney animal removal near me in West Palm Beach?
+How quickly can you do chimney animal removal in West Palm Beach?

 Same-day or next-day dispatch for active chimney animal situations in West Palm Beach.
 A live animal stuck in the chimney is treated as priority work — the animal is distressed, the homeowner is distressed, and the situation can produce secondary problems (animal dies inside the chimney, animal escapes into the home, fire risk from nesting material) if not addressed promptly.
 Call (561) 709-7979 for priority dispatch.